habitus-eu/HabitusGUI/README.md

 7. cd to the folder 'HabitusDocker' folder that you just created.

-8. Type `docker build -t habitus-app .`
+8. Type `docker build -t habitus-gui .`

 This will build a Docker image with R, HabitusGUI and all it's software dependencies.